 Naraksura asked her mother to celebrate his death day.
 Thereafter it is believed that this day is celebrated as Narak Chaturdashi.

-It is said that Lord Krishna had an oil bath to rid himself off the blood spattered on his body when Naraka was killed.
+It is said that Lord Krishna had an oil bath to rid himself of the blood-spattered on his body when Naraka was killed.
 Hence people observe this day as Abhyang Snan.

 The Legend Of Hanuman